practicing cautionary placemaking: urbanism and the Venetian Ghetto

 But a complaint I hear often from their side (municipalities) is that they don’t have the human dimension required to make more complex forms of regulation (like design review etc) to help them achieve better context-sensitive space.
 Thats the rub, flexibility to allow for organic growth, but still high quality outcomes.

-9. Kevin Parent says:
+8. Pingback: Kevin Parent

-17. Roberta Rich says:
+16. Pingback: Roberta Rich

 Leave a Reply